Skip County Header

 Medical

-The medical plan design offered to employees is a $15 HMO Plan or High Deductible PPO Plan.
-You may elect coverage provided through one of the two medical carriers, UnitedHealthcare HMO or PPO, Kaiser Permanente HMO.
+The medical plan design offered to employees is a $15 or $40 HMO Copay Plan.
+You may elect coverage provided through one of the two medical carriers, UnitedHealthcare HMO or Kaiser Permanente HMO.

 About the HMO Plans